 While researchers of NR are not concerned, others like Chris Masterjohn Ph.D., encourage those taking NR to consider a TMG supplement, or boost glycine intakes like that found in Collagen, Magnesium Glycinate, or L-glycine.
 Because Dr. Masterjohn is coming from a 3rd party perspective on the substance – I give his take a little more weight.

 The issue is that everyone’s genetics and methylation cycle are very different and need to be taken in context.
 Again, TMG is rather benign as excess will flush into the urine – it will not lead to methyl group excess like SAMe.

 The body will make it’s own TMG from the amino acid L-glycine.
 Glycine is also a precursor to GABA – the body’s main calming “brake” neurotransmitter.
 So increasing your glycine intake (relative to glutamate) is a way to balance the excitability of excess free methyl groups and the problems they may trigger.

-If you’re taking nicotinamide riboside (known as TruNiagen) for its anti-aging and metabolic boosting effects – consider adding a TMG supplement.
+If you’re taking nicotinamide riboside (known as TruNiagen) or NMN powder which is another NAD+ precursor that can be more affordable (like that in With-N Cellular Rejuvenation by Renovovita) for its anti-aging and metabolic boosting effects – consider adding a TMG supplement.
 I use TMG 500mg by Life Extension.
 It may offer double benefit of lowering homocysteine and easing additional metabolic pathways as well.